jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3b2.md

-+++
+---
+title: "Second Kind: Poultry and Pork"
+heading: "Part 3b of Digression 3b2"
+date: 2015-08-30
+image: "/covers/wn.jpg"
-title=  "Second Kind: Poultry and Pork" date=  2020-01-16 image=  "/covers/wn.jpg" description=  "In every farm, the offals of the barn and stables will maintain Poultry, Pork, and Dairy" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3b1" linkbtext=  "part-3b-d3b1" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3c1" linkftext=  "part-3b-d3c1" icon=  "/icons/smith.png"
+description: "In every farm, the offals of the barn and stables will maintain Poultry, Pork, and Dairy"
-+++
+icon: "/icons/smith.png"
+---

 ## Poultry